 Heather came to us as an award-winning reporter with eight years at the San Mateo Daily Journal, writing about education and city government.
 On the side, Heather freelanced and had her work showcased in publications such as The San Francisco Chronicle and Parenting on the Peninsula.
 Heather also has experience with technology company RingCentral, where she analyzed the competition’s online engagement and actions as part of their social media team.

 Heather brings her passion to support the work of those improving the future of today’s youth.
-During her tenure at Larson Communications, Heather has quickly risen through the ranks, from Communications Manager to her current position as Account Director.
+During her tenure at Larson Communications, Heather has quickly risen through the ranks, from Communications Manager to her current position as Vice President.
 Currently she heads up much of our Bay Area and national work.
 She represents organizations across the country–ranging from local charter networks to nationally renowned education technology organizations.
 Today, she’s an expert in personalized learning as well as school systems.
 She has the uncanny ability to find the unique angle in every story has helped her clients land prominent placements in media outlets such as The San Francisco Chronicle, The New York Times, Fast Company, Denver Post, EdSurge, The San Jose Mercury News, The Huffington Post and The Associated Press.

 That’s simple: she loves telling stories that bring attention to those who are doing amazing work that change the lives of children.
 She believes fully in ensuring all children, not just her own child, have every opportunity to shape our world.
 She believes that all children should have access to supportive adults, to the programs and opportunities that will help them find their passion, and the enriching hands-on experiences that will spark curiosity to become life-long learners.